Dakota Johnson Launches Podcast to Share Stories of Sexual Violence Survivors

 On Sunday, Johnson revealed her plan for highlighting those voices: a new podcast, The Left Ear, that is available now and will air every Monday beginning on Oct.
 7.

 "One year ago I asked women and girls around the world to call me and leave a voicemail telling their stories of sexual violence, harassment, and gender based inequalities.
-I didn't want to speak on their behalf, I wanted to listen to them," she recalled in a new Instagram post explaining her new venture.
+I didn't want to speak on their behalf, I wanted to listen to them," she recalled in a new Instagram post explaining her new venture, which she also discussed and previewed at the Global Citizen Festival over the weekend.

 Johnson explained the podcast will include the voicemails women had left her.
 "To protect anonymity the voices have been slightly pitched, and any identifiers have been removed," she noted.
 "Other than that, they have not been edited.
 These are real stories from real people around the world."